 Bakhtiari, S. (2006).
 Microfinance and Poverty Reduction: Some International Evidence.
 International Business & Economics Research Journal, 5(12).

 Buckley, G. (1996).
-Rural and Agricultural Credit in Malawi, A Study of the Malawi Muzdi Fund and the Smallholder Agricultural Credit Administration.
-Institute for Development Policy and Management, University of Manchester, Oxford Road, Manchester, M13 9GH (United Kingdom).
+Rural and Agricultural Credit in Malawi.
+A Study of the Malawi Muzdi Fund and the Smallholder Agricultural Credit Administration.
+Institute for Development Policy and Management, University of Manchester, United Kingdom.

 Chiara, S. (2005).
 Islamic Microfinance and Socially Responsible Investment.
 University of Torino MEDA Project, 1-20.

 Choudhury, M. A. (1997).
 The theory of Endogenous Money in Comparative Islamic perspectives.
 In M. A. Choudhury, Money in Islam (pp. 38-71).
 London: Routledge.

 Choudhury, M. A. (2001).
 Islamic Venture Capital - A Critical Examination.
 Journal of Economic Studies, 28(1), 14-33.

 Chowdhury, M. A. (2007).
 The Role of Islamic Financial Institutions in Resource Mobilization and Poverty Alleviation in Bangladesh: An Empirical Study of Rural Development scheme (RDS) of Islamic Bank Bangladesh Ltd. (IBBL), presented in International Seminar on Islamic alternative to Poverty Alleviation: Zakat, Awqaf and Microfinance, Bangladesh, April 21-23, 2007, 1-20.

 Dadhich, C. L. (2001).
 Micro finance – A Panacea for Poverty Alleviation: A Case Study of Oriental Grameen Project in India.
 Indian Journal of Agricultural Economics, 56(3), 419-43.